Rishabh-792/Rishabh-792/README.md

-- 👋 Hi, I’m @Rishabh-792 (Rishabh Maheshwari)
+- 👋 Hi, I’m Rishabh
-- 👀 I’m interested in holographics (or in extension AI).
+- 👀 I’m interested in holographics (and in extension AI).
-- 🌱 I’m currently learning web development and languages (C++ for CP and Python for ML).
+- 🌱 I’m currently learning web development and languages (mainly C++ for CP and Python for ML).
 - 💞️ I’m looking to collaborate on projects where I can grow and improve my skills and benefit the overall community.
-- 📫 How to reach me ...
-Mail me at rishphalod7@gmail.com
+- 📫 How to reach me ... @rishphalod7@gmail.com

 <!---
 Rishabh-792/Rishabh-792 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.